Covariance Estimation for Matrix-valued Data: Discussion

-There are a number of important directions for further investigation.
-First, the optimality of the convergence rate in Theorem \ref{T2} is unclear.
-It would be interesting to study the optimal convergence rate of our estimators.
-Second, our method is applicable only to the matrix-valued data.
-In many applications, the data can have more complex structures, such as tensor.
-Extension of the current approach to tensor-valued data is highly non-trivial in both computation and theory.
+Besides the spectral norm consistency problem discussed in Section \ref{sec:disc:spnorm}, there are a number of important directions for further investigation.
+First, it is still unclear whether the convergence of our proposed estimators achieves the lower bound when $p,q$ are beyond the rate-optimal regimes that we have discussed in Section \ref{sec:compare}. {Second, as discussed in Section \ref{sec:disc:spnorm}, an efficient algorithm to solve the spectral-norm Kronecker product approximation is of interest.} Third, extension of the current approach to tensor-valued data is highly non-trivial in both computation and theory.
 Therefore, we leave it for future research.